ElliotKillick/qubes-video-companion/README.md

 ### Why can I perceive some latency in the video playback?

 This means the CPU is at its limit (nearing or at 100% usage).
-To check this, install GNOME System Monitor (packaged as `gnome-system-monitor`) in the video receiving VM and assess the CPU usage for each of the processes and overall in the resources graph.
+To check this, install GNOME System Monitor (packaged as: `gnome-system-monitor`) in the video receiving VM and assess the CPU usage for each of the processes and overall in the resources graph.

 It's important to remember that for security reasons, qubes do not have access to the GPU and so therefore must rely entirely on the CPU even for graphical workloads.